 Australia’s diverse culture and lifestyle reflects its liberal democratic traditions and values, making it an ideal place for immigration.
 Australia’s residents are very friendly and helpful people, with a great sense of humour and a natural ability to tell jokes and play with words.
-Aussies like the great outdoors, they love sport, worship their beaches, having BBQs with their mates and eating out at the thousands of multicultural restaurants in almost every city.
+Aussies like the great outdoors, they love sport, worship their beaches, enjoy having BBQs with their mates and eating out at the thousands of multicultural restaurants in cities across the country.

-The population is comprised of over 130 nationalities which makes Australia one of the most multicultural countries in the world.
+With a population comprised of over 130 nationalities thanks to immigration policies, Australia is one of the most multicultural countries in the world.
 It is also known for its diversified art, music and various sports.
 The majority of Australians live in coastal areas and enjoy a high-quality and relaxing lifestyle.
-Australia boasts a beautiful natural environment and clean air, and it is considered to be one of the most competitive nations on Earth.
+Australia boasts a beautiful natural environment and clean air, and it is considered as one of the most competitive nations on Earth.

 Australia ranked 3rd in the Index of Economic Freedom (2010).
 It is the world’s 13th largest economy and has the 5th highest per capita GDP (nominal) at $66,984.
 Melbourne reached first place on The Economist’s 2011 World’s Most Liveable Cities list, followed by Sydney, Perth, and Adelaide in sixth, eighth, and ninth place respectively.
-Australia has a very low poverty rate and an average annual growth rate of 3.3%.
+A great place for immigration, Australia has a very low poverty rate and an average annual growth rate of 3.3%.

 Quality Education for Your Children:

-Australia comes eighth in world rankings for higher education.
-It is a friendly, young, adventurous and stylish nation that welcomes international students.
-The Australian Education system offers more than 12,000 internationally recognized courses.
-Seven Australian universities have been named among the world’s top 200 higher education institutions in the latest Times Higher Education World University Rankings list.
+Students who have completed their immigration process from overseas.
+The Australian Education system offers more than 12,000 internationally recognized courses, while seven Australian universities have been named among the world’s top 200 higher education institutions in the latest Times Higher Education World University Rankings list.